The best solutions to any problem come from asking the right questions.

 - How can I develop a compensation model that is more attractive and more rewarding for my employees while at the same time more viable and beneficial for my practice?

 There are many options when choosing a business model – but we’ll get to that.
-Looking forward from here, our upcoming live Zoom Chat with Nicole Walczak is going to entertain multiple new business models that have been uniquely crafted to satisfy the safety, productivity and efficiency standards necessary to maintain a degree of expanding viability in PT private practice.
+Looking forward from here, our upcoming live Zoom Chat with Nicole Walczak is going to entertain multiple new business models that have been uniquely crafted to satisfy the safety, productivity and efficiency standards necessary to maintain a degree of expanding viability in physical therapy private practice.

 It will also be covering: